AriFordsham/GHCWiki/active-branches.md

 - `patch-7704`: **Fix for [\#7704](https://gitlab.haskell.org//ghc/ghc/issues/7704)**.
 José Pedro Magalhães.
 Will be part of 7.8.

 - `srcloc` and `real-src-loc-span`: **Amendments to spannings and SrcLocs**.
 Ian Lynagh.

+- `type-nats-simple`: Derived from `type-nats`, intended for eventually being merged into `master`, slated for 7.8.